fnnysalsabilaa/fnnysalsabilaa/README.md

 <h3> 👨🏻‍💻 Get to Know Me! </h3>

-- 👋 Hi, I’m Fanny Salsabila, you can call me Fanny as well!
+- 👋 Hi, I’m Fanny Salsabila, you can call me Fanny!
 - 👀 I’m interested and enthusiast to Data Analytics and Data Science fields
 - 🎓 I’m currently studying in Padjadjaran University majoring in Statistics also as a Machine Learning Path Student in Bangkit Academy 2022
 - 💞️ I’m looking to collaborate on data fields project with all of data enthusiasts!